maevecrossan/echoes-of-the-abyss/README.md

 * I want there to be consequences if a player doesn't collect the correct items.
 * I want to create a game that's replayable without being boring.
 * I want to create a game that is quick enough to progress through if the player dies and wants to try again.
-* I want the player to be able to access different commands to allow for a comfortable gamining experience.
+* I want the player to be able to access different commands to allow for a comfortable gaming experience.

 ### Opportunities